arcalab/Bansky/README.md

     contradictory medical judgements.
 The team fosters synergies between [INESCTEC](https://www.inesctec.pt/pt), [AIBILI](https://www.aibili.pt/), and [UA (CIDMA, its Research Center in Maths)](https://cidma.ua.pt/).

-    The project started in the 1st of Sep.
+    The projet started in the 1st of Sep.
 2025 and will end in the 31st of August 2028.
   </p>
   </div>